 The shore or littoral zone is a narrow stretch of salt-ridden land that lies between the sea and arid zone.
 Rocky cliffs or beautiful sandy beaches dominate the shores, home to lava lizards, geckos and snakes, as well as the famous marine iguana, which can often be seen basking in the warm sun.
 However, one of the largest and most numerous residents is the sea lion, difficult to miss even with your eyes closed.
 However, beach life is not necessarily an easy one.
 In order to survive the high levels of salt and lack of freshwater, shore vegetation must be extremely hardy, thus shrubs or mangroves often dot the shore.
 Herbaceous plants such as the beach morning glory can also be found in this region, as they have evolved to adapt to these harsh conditions over the years.
 A particular treat this habitat offers, for example on the Rabida and Santa Cruz islands, is the occasional saltwater lagoon where visitors have the opportunity to enjoy a rich array of birdlife, wading in the pools and feeding on their nutrients.

 Upon arriving to the islands, the first thing many unsuspecting visitors notice is the arid environment that pervades much of the islands.
 The arid zone is the most extensive of all habitat zones in the archipelago; lying at an elevation of between 80 and 200 meters above sea level, it is found on all of the main islands.
 On some of the low-lying islands where the peaks are not high enough to break the cloud cover, it expands over almost the entire island such as on Pinzon.

-However, for those that arrive to the equator in search of, well, the equator, do not despair.
+However, for those that arrive at the equator in search of, well, the equator, do not despair.
 Moving farther up to approximately 300 meters above sea level, the arid zone transitions into a humid zone thanks to higher moisture levels.
 Even during the dry season, the land stays relatively damp due to the famous Galapagos garua fog that hovers over the island in the night and throughout a large part of the day.